coleygroup/coleygroup.github.io/README.md

 That's it!
 Go ahead and make a pull request when you are satisfied.

-### Other changes

-The following have been set up to be similarly easy to add new content to.
-Hopefully it should be simple to extrapolate the editing of `.yml` files to the following, but ask Kevin or Kento if you need help.
-- News (`_data/news.yml`)
-- Group photos (`_data/photos.yml`, images go in `images/grouppic/`)
-- Publications (`_data/publications.yml`)
-- Open source software (`_data/software.yml`, logos go in `images/logopic`)
-- Research relevant to Connor's directions on the "Research" page (`_data/research.yml`)
-- WIP: The carousel highlighting recent work still needs to be refactored to be easily editable with `.yml` files.
-For now, they are manually declared in `_includes/carousel.html` with pictures in `image/carouselpic`)

 ### Adding publications

 Some instructions for adding publications and a template are at the top of the (`_data/publications.yml`) file for your convenience.
 The main format for a citation is as follows:
 - Author list.
 Linked Title. *Journal*.
 Volume(Issue), Pages.
 (Year) DOI/preprint: DOI/preprint_ID.